-Should you be intimate with your ex?
+Should you have sex with your ex?

-One thing is for sure, if you are newly divorced and have been without intimacy for a while, it can be tempting.
+One thing is for sure, if you are newly divorced and have been without sex for a while, it can be tempting.
 When certain urges hit what better way to satisfy those urges than with someone you have a shared intimate history?

 Before you partake in the old and comfortable to relieve those urges put some thought into the possible outcome.
 Getting an itch scratched is one thing, getting it scratched by your ex can be tricky and open yourself up for trouble.